-It is impossible to imagine any American saying what Trump is reported — reported, and now verified — to have said about soldiers killed in France in World War I, or while attending the grave of General Kelly’s son, or saying what he did about John McCain in 2016, questioning why we considered the late senator a war hero.
+Back in 2020, many of us were disgusted to what Trump was reported — reported, and now verified — to have said about soldiers killed in France in World War I, or while attending the grave of General Kelly’s son, or saying what he did about John McCain in 2016, questioning why we considered the late senator a war hero.

 Who among us would say such monstrous things about men and women who have died or been wounded in the line of duty?

 It was Trump’s reported comments about the Vietnam War and how he considered those who went into combat there to be “suckers” that jumped out at me.
-Trump was of age to have been drafted into that war — the U.S. draft ended in 1973, the war in 1975 — but, of course, he received four deferments, three for college and one for “bone spurs,” and never came close to military service.
+Trump was of age to have been drafted into that war, but, of course, he received four deferments, three for college and one for “bone spurs,” and never came close to military service.
 I am several years younger than Trump and, though I had a low number in the Selective Service lottery of 1972, I was lucky not to be called; the war — and the draft — was winding down by then.

 And there has been no draft since, and so we have had two generations, perhaps three now, who have been so lucky: No mandatory service, no time away from college or careers or loved ones, no danger of being shot or maimed.
 We went to an all-volunteer military and yet, since Vietnam, have been engaged in two long wars and several major military operations.
 “We support our troops” became a bumper sticker during the First Gulf War of 1991, and it has remained a constant American theme: “We might not volunteer, and no one we know serves in the military, but we support our troops.”